Mood

 The pivot

 The first version was physical.
-The idea: install a Raspberry Pi into every bar's DJ console, capture the music being played in real time, and surface it as a live genre timeline on each venue's profile in a consumer app.
+The idea: install a device into every bar's DJ console, analyze the music being played in real time, and surface it as a live genre timeline on each venue's profile in a consumer app.
 The revenue model was data about the music being broadcast in venues, which would be sold to collective management organisations to help artists get paid fairly.
-It was a proof of concept, and they knew it.
 When monetising that data hit a wall, the team faced a decision: walk away from everything they'd built, or find a new model within the same market.

 The pivot unlocked a commission-based revenue model and a much larger addressable market.